DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

     <div>
       <h2 class="heading-m">Apply from January 2023</h2>

-      <p>You will be able to apply for a teaching internship from January 2023.
-More information on how to apply will be available on this page, once applications open.</p>
+      <p>You'll be able to apply for a teaching internship from January 2023.
+More information on how to apply will be available on this page once applications open.</p>

-      <p>Sign up for our emails and we will send you helpful advice and insights about getting into teaching.
-If you are eligible for a teaching internship, we will also let you know when applications open.</p>
+      <p>Sign up for our emails and we'll send you helpful advice and insights about getting into teaching.
+If you're eligible for a teaching internship, we'll also let you know when applications open.</p>

       <p><a class="button button--white" href="/mailinglist/signup">Sign up for email guidance</a></p>
     </div>